 Deveshin has a degree in Accounting, CIMA Advanced Diploma in Management Accounting and a BTEC Level 5 Certificate in Management and Leadership.
 Deveshin has over 20 years working experience with the private sector in various commercial roles.
 He has extensive experience in accounting and auditing having worked in external audit, wholesale, manufacturing and the services industry.

 Deveshin serves as the Finance Director of Destiny Church Tees Valley and is also part of the church leadership team.
 In his spare time, he enjoys spending time with his family and going to the cinema.

 Samantha Tullock joined the board in 2021, she has over 25 years work experience in public and private sector settings of strategic asset management and stock rationalisation.
-She has worked in a series of housing organisations across the North East of England, her latest role is that of Environmental Manager with Believe Housing Association driving the organisation to the forefront of the environmental sustainability agenda reducing carbon emissions and to reduce and recycle waste.
+She has worked in a series of housing organisations across the North East of England, her current role is Assistant Director of Strategic Assets with Believe Association driving the organisation to the forefront of the environmental sustainability agenda reducing carbon emissions and to reduce and recycle waste.

 Samantha was a trustee for 7 years at Redcar and Cleveland MIND, spending two years as chair of the organisation helping the organisation navigate through challenging times in the charitable sector.
 She also acts as a mentor with the Girls Network aiming to make a difference to the lives of young girls in some of the least advantaged communities in the Tees Valley.